five tips to GO GREEN

 I am sure you have heard before all about sustainability.
-‘Go green’ is a typical, catchy advertisement slogan used from many companies.
-But if they did anyone can do it.
-So can you.
+‘Go green’ is a typical, catchy advertisement slogan used by many companies.

-‘Go green’ is not simply a briefly in fashion initiative, it became movement on sustainability and it has spread all around the globe.
+‘Go green’ is not simply a briefly in fashion initiative, it became a movement on sustainability and it has spread all around the globe.

 On the other hand there a number of choices for you to ‘go green’.
 I am listing the five options that are available that have the greatest impacts on sustainability.

 The three Rs: Reduce, Reuse, Recycle

 Wastes are a huge problem for the environment.
 After industrialization, wastes seem to be alive trying to bury us all.
 Just notice your street when the collecting employees are on strike!

 And if you think that this is disgusting in your town, go to the numerous unlicensed landfills of the countryside.
 You can find everything there!

 Now if you are not sure which R you should move towards, I will recommend the two first ones more.

 Recycle is not so sustainable alternative as it is usually assumed.
 The whole process is money and energy-consuming.